-During the years ended December 31, 2016, 2015 and 2014, the total number of SARs granted were 0.5 million, 0.3 million and 0.3 million, respectively.
+During the years ended December 31, 2017, 2016 and 2015, the total number of SARs granted were 0.5 million, 0.5 million and 0.3 million, respectively.
 Awards vest in one-third increments upon the later of the attainment of time-based vesting over a three-year service period and stock price targets.
-Awards granted in 2016, 2015 and 2014 are subject to an appreciation cap of 200% of the base price.
-Outstanding SARs have contractual terms ranging from seven to ten years from the date of the grant.
+Awards granted in 2017, 2016 and 2015 are subject to an appreciation cap of 200% of the base price.
+Outstanding SARs have contractual terms of ten years from the date of the grant.